 |Lookup and Destination are unique||Destination value is replaced by the default value||Destination value is left blank|

-|Lookup and Destination are identical||Both Lookup and Destination values are replaced by the default value||Lookup and Destination values are NOT replaced.|
+|Lookup and Destination are identical||Both lookup and destination values are replaced by the default value||Lookup and destination values are NOT replaced.|

-One example of a Lookup-Output value pair is product IDs linked to product names.
+One example of a lookup-output value pair is product IDs linked to product names.
 A product might have an ID of "123" and a name of "LED TV".
 Another product might have and ID of "789" and a name of "Plasma TV".
-In both these situations, the value of the Lookup-Output pair is the product's ID, while the value of the Lookup-Output pair is the English-readable name of the product.
+In both these situations, the value of the lookup-output pair is the product's ID, while the value of the lookup-output pair is the English-readable name of the product.

-To add Lookup-Output values in bulk:
+To add lookup-output values in bulk:

-This feature exports the lookup values into a .CSV file.
-Enter the values for Lookup Match, Output, and Notes in their respective fields and click the 'Export to CSV' button.
+This feature exports the Lookup Values into a CSV file.
+Enter the values for Lookup Match, Output, and Notes in their respective fields and click the Export to CSV button.
 At least one instance of lookup match, output, and note value is required to perform a successful export.
-If all the three lookup fields are blank, no data will be exported.
+If all the three lookup fields are blank, data is not exported.

 You have a list of product IDs in your system.
 However, you find that looking at product ID numbers gives you a headache.
-When you look at the ID number, you don't immediately know if it corresponds to a Blue-ray player or a bag of kitty litter.
+When you look at the ID number, you don't immediately know if it corresponds to a Blu-ray player or a bag of kitty litter.
 The Lookup Table Extension allows you to match a readable value, such as a product's name, to that product's ID number.

-Add more Lookups, matching the product ID "456" to "Sony Blue-ray Player" and "789" to "Panasonic Plasma TV".
+product_id "456" to "Sony Blu-ray Player" and "789" to "Panasonic Plasma TV".
 Add relevant notes for the lookups.

-Now, when the Lookup Table Extension runs, it will look for the product IDs in the
+Now, when the Lookup Table extension runs, it looks for the product IDs in the